scieloorg/PC-Programs/docs/source/concepts.rst

     number formed by articles and texts

 ahead
     manuscripts that were approved by editorial board but they are not in a definitive issue.
-There is an ''ahead'' number by year.
+There is an **ahead** number by year.

 review/provisional
     number whose purpose is to group accepted articles which are still under review, leaving only their metadata published.
-There is a ''review'' number by year.
-Note: at the site the name adopted is ''provisional''
+There is a **review** number by year.
+Note: at the site the name adopted is **provisional**

 pr (press release)
     number whose purpose is to group the press releases texts of a number or article.
-There is a ''pr'' number by issue.
+There is a **pr** number by issue.

 Sequential number
 -----------------